Architectural Detailing, Planning Submissions, Space Planning, Building Services, Building Regulation Detailing

 Certain issues were visible from the inside and outside.
 For example, a large number of areas damaged by water ingress and damp.
 We suspected there might also be some hidden problems, and unfortunately the opening up works revealed a catalogue of issues (described in detail here).
 We have been regularly attending site to discuss possible solutions with the contractor and clients.
 And we have also ensured the Conservation Officer is aware of the latest developments, to determine the final scope and interventions required.

-With the construction phase underway, our ongoing role remains that of lead consultant.
+With the construction phase underway, our ongoing role was that of lead consultant.
 This involves addressing compliance requirements and ensuring coordination of the design on site.
-So we have begun liaison with Building Control.
-And we are in constant dialogue with the Conservation Officer regarding the sometimes-competing standards of compliance and heritage.
+So we liaised with Building Control.
+And were in constant dialogue with the Conservation Officer regarding the sometimes-competing standards of compliance v heritage.

 Do check out John’s blog on the progress and things we have found wrong with the building whilst on site, ‘For the love of lime’